Combatd/On_Premises_Private_Cloud_Automation/README.md

 ### 10. Generate an SSH Key Pair
 [Exercise Solution](https://youtu.be/CKDBjZn7zQU)

-1.Start your lab session by clicking “Access Lab,” and then, after a moment, “Start Streaming.”
+1. Start your lab session by clicking “Access Lab,” and then, after a moment, “Start Streaming.”

 2. Click the Start menu on your Frame desktop and select Cygwin64 Terminal.

 3. Type the following commands in the Cygwin64 Terminal.
 After creating the .ssh folder, use the cd command to make .ssh your working directory:

 ```
  cd /cygdrive/c/cygwin64/workspace